Join us on Dec 12th to hear how Conversational AI drives business outcomes for Capitec

 Brandon Purcell, VP, Principal Analyst at Forrester

-If your brand is new to Conversational Intelligence/Analytics, the first step is “fixing the potholes in the customer experience.”
-In other words, use this conversational intelligence to address the easily identifiable pain points.
-Handling those shows immediate progress, and is necessary before tackling more advanced issues.
+If your brand is new to conversational intelligence / analytics, the first step is “fixing the potholes in the customer experience.”
+In other words, use conversational analytics to identify trends and address the easily identifiable pain points.
+Handling those shows immediate progress and is necessary before tackling more advanced issues.

-Lastly, the advanced phase of using Conversational Analytics tools is taking structured output, integrating it with the rest of your customer data, and using that to create more advanced modeling, such as predictive modeling to better serve customers.
+Lastly, the advanced phase of using conversational analytics tools is taking structured output from conversation analytics, integrating it with the rest of your customer data, and using that to create more advanced modeling, such as predictive modeling to better serve customers.
 This data can improve speech analytics and natural language processing (NLP) to turn customer phone calls and chat conversations into actionable insights, which can inform future contact center interactions, improvements, and conversion rates.

 3. Balancing business and customer insights from conversational analysis